 While now legal in B.C., it will likely still be some time before ride-hailing emerges in Sooke specifically.
 Like traditional taxi services, an effective ride-hailing service would generally enhance mobility, provide another travel option to help support individuals living without a vehicle and prove valuable to visitors travelling between Sooke's hotels and the Town Centre or other destinations.
-The District should consider the following actions once ride-hailing has been made legal in B.C. and is functioning in Sooke:
+The District should consider the following actions once ride-hailing services are operational in Sooke: